 In declarative sentences (i.e., most sentences in English – see our related reader on sentence functions), a subject is easy to identify because it is the noun phrase that comes directly before the main verb:

 In interrogative (questioning) sentence types however, the subject of a sentence is instead placed after the main verb or between the auxiliary verb and the main verb:

 And, in imperative (commanding) sentences, there is no explicit subject at all added to the clause.
 Instead, the subject of the expression is assumed and not stated:

 Like subjects, objects are also most often composed of noun phrases.
 However, where subjects come before verbs and are the doer of the action of a verb, objects usually come after the predicate and are the receiver of that action.
 Such differing distribution can be seen in the underlined aspects of our previous examples:

 Clearly, however, this is not always possible due to logic and meaning errors (such as how an ‘exam’ cannot fail a ‘student’ in the below example).

 If you’re confused as to which is which, one useful way of telling subjects and objects apart is to look at any pronouns which have been used.
 The subject pronoun ‘I’ for example is written as ‘me’ when it’s in object position, just as how ‘she’ becomes ‘her’ when placed after the verb:

-Good work on finishing our first lesson in this short course on subjects and objects.
-To learn about subjects in more detail and explore how to use them in academic contexts, continue reading with Lesson 2.
+Good work on finishing our first chapter in this short reader on subjects and objects.
+To learn about subjects in more detail and explore how to use them in academic contexts, continue reading with Chapter 2.

-Lesson 3 explores the topic: Do essays use direct, indirect and oblique objects?
-Our Lesson 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 3 explores the topic: Do essays use direct, indirect and oblique objects?
+Our Chapter 3 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.